Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 ## Re-package deployments

-Update your database deployment to load environment variables from our ConfigMap, attach the PVC and SecretProviderClass as volumes, mount the volumes into the Pod, and use the ServiceAccount called `eshop-account` to retrieve secrets.
+Update your database deployment to load environment variables from our ConfigMap, attach the PVC and SecretProviderClass as volumes, mount the volumes into the Pod, and use the ServiceAccount to retrieve secrets.

 Additionally, you may notice the database Pod is set to use `fsGroup:10001` as part of the `securityContext`.
 This is required as the MSSQL container runs using a non-root account called `mssql` and this account has the proper permissions to read/write data at the `/var/opt/mssql` mount path.